Showing posts with label Film. Show all posts

 That screening of John Carpenter's Halloween wasn't the only time my mother and I saw a rather intense film together, either.
 Thanks to our weekly movie ritual, we also saw Midnight ExpressThe Deer Hunter, Apocalypse Now, and Ridley Scott's Alien, too.

-As these features were all R-rated, I was usually the only kid in my class to see them, but even for those of my intrepid peers who did manage to sneak into a Halloween screening back in October of '78, I think it's safe to say that none of them saw the spooky slasher film as I did—with a movie-loving mother by my side.
+As these features were all R-rated, I was usually the only kid in my class to see them, but even for those of my intrepid peers who did manage to sneak into a Halloween screening back in October of '78, I think it's safe to say that none of them saw the spooky slasher film as I did—with a movie-loving mother by their side.

 Several months later, in the summer of 1980, mom took me to see another thriller with a high body-count: Friday the 13th.
 Yes, that's right: I actually saw two iconic slasher films with my mother.